Stir frying: Bao technique

-Bao stir frying involves high heat combined with continuous tossing.
+Bao stir-frying involves high heat combined with continuous tossing.
 This keeps juices from flowing out of the ingredients and keeps the food crispy.

-In the eighteenth and nineteenth centuries, the bao technique (爆 (bào, pop, explosion)) of stir frying on a high flame was typical of cuisine from the northern Chinese province of Shandong.
+In the eighteenth and nineteenth centuries, the bao technique (爆 (bào, pop, explosion)) of stir-frying on a high flame was typical of cuisine from the northern Chinese province of Shandong.
 The wok is first heated to a dull red glow over a high fire.
 The oil, seasonings, and meats are then added in rapid succession.
 The food is continually tossed, stopping only to add other ingredients such as broths, vegetables, or more seasonings.
 The purpose of bao is to highlight natural tastes, so minimal seasoning is added.
 Because of the high heat, bao is ideal for small amounts of food that cook quickly, so the juices do not flow out of the items.
 Meat is coated with egg white or starch in order to contain the juices.
-When the food is cooked it is poured and ladled out of the wok.
-The wok must then be quickly rinsed to prevent food residues from charring and burning to the wok bottom because of residual heat.
+When the food is cooked, it is poured and ladled out of the wok.
+The wok must then be quickly rinsed to prevent food residues from charring and burning onto the wok bottom because of residual heat.

-A larger amount of cooking fat with a high smoke point, such as refined plant oils, is often used in bao.
+A larger amount of cooking fat with a high smoke point, such as refined plant oil, is often used in bao.
 The main ingredients are usually cut into smaller pieces to aid in cooking.